 Eye injury

-If you are experiencing any of the following symptoms, be sure to schedule an appointment with your eye care provider as you will require an eye exam to diagnose low vision.
+If you are experiencing any of the following symptoms, be sure to schedule an eye exam with your eye care provider to diagnose low vision.
+The most common symptoms of low vision include:

-Loss of central vision - a blur or a blind spot in the center of your visual field but your peripheral vision remains
+Loss of central vision - a blur or a blind spot in the center of your visual field that doesn’t impact your peripheral vision

 Night blindness - when one cannot see outside at night or in dimly lit areas